Get your house Spooky ready with this easy to make Halloween Wreath tutorial! A simple craft you can put together in under 30 minutes!

 - Rotary cutter

 - Cutting mat

-To begin, start by cutting your tulle in 15″ strips.
+To begin, start by cutting your tulle into 15″ strips.
 I did it color by color.
-Because I didn’t want to end up with a lot of left over strips like I did with the Christmas Wreath.
+Because I didn’t want to end up with a lot of cut tulle strips leftover like I did with the Christmas Wreath.
 I did 5 of each color, tied them onto the wreath and then cut more.
-By the end I ended up actually using
+By the end, I ended up actually using

 - 25 strips Orange tulle

 - 25 stripes Lime tulle

 Take a strip of tulle and wrap around the wreath so both ends are even on either side and do a typical Right over left, left over the right knot.
 Proceed around the entire wreath.